Headshot with blurred background.png

 Essential editing; historical fiction; how to get published/your publishing choices; cover design

-Workshops/classes/courses topics:
+Workshops/classes/course topics:

 Essential editing techniques; how to write a synopsis; how to create your pitch package; how to write your covering letter; how to edit your submission